 It's only a matter of time before we encounter - or become - an aggressive driver on Bellingham roads.
-It's obvious who they are.
-Honking their horn, speeding, tailgating, weaving dangerously in and out of traffic, blowing through stop signs or red lights are some of the things aggressive drivers will do.
+It's obvious who the aggressive drivers are.
+Honking the horn, speeding, tailgating, weaving dangerously in and out of traffic, blowing through stop signs or red lights are some of the things aggressive drivers will do.

 Aggressive driving, or road rage, can happen because it's provoked, either intentionally or not.
-Or it can occur when a driver's life stresses take over their emotions while they're driving, and the slightest thing can set things off.
+Or it can occur when a driver's life stresses take over their emotions while they're driving, and the slightest thing can spark this angry reaction.
 Another aggressive driver might simply want to establish dominance, as if driving is some kind of contest and not simply a way to arrive at a destination safely.
 All of these types of drivers have certainly not read up on ways to keep your calm when driving.

 Bellingham and Whatcom County are growing, so the increased traffic adds to drivers' frustration.
-Still, it is certainly a much better idea to de-stress than escalate a dangerous situation, or start your own.
+Still, drivers bear a responsibility to find another way to de-stress than escalating a dangerous situation, or starting one.

 From a study conducted by The National Highway Traffic Safety Administration, it appears that road rage and aggressive driving are a modern invention and growing threat: